brodieaustin/the-rift/the-rift.markdown

 >Being perfected in a short time, they fulfilled long years; for their souls were pleasing to the Lord, therefore he took them quickly from the midst of wickedness.

 Then she went on to describe his wife, and her time at the church, which had been short lived, and made even shorter by her untimely death.
 "But in saying untimely, what are we really saying?
 Are we seeking to find consolation in the fact that death was not deserved?
 Or do we provoke our strong feelings of sorrow and despair that something unjust and inexplicable happened.
 Solomon encourages us to look beyond our own notions of time.
 Our time and our experience here is not like building blocks, stacking one upon the other in an inevitable progression.
 Our 'understanding' and our embrace of a 'blameless life' can mark a detour, a break with what we were.
 Even in our youth, we can live with the wisdom and poise of someone beyond our actual age.
-And that's what Caroline was to us, those of us who knew her and welcomed her into our church."
+And that's what Caroline was to us, those of us who knew her and welcomed her into our church."-->